neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 Think about how much fortitude one would have to have to do that.

-# Conversation with Dan Stone
+# Conversation with Dan Stone: Introducing the Guest Speaker and His Expertise

 Dan Carlin:
 > Today is Dan Stone, who's a professor of modern history and the director of the Holocaust Research Institute at Royal Holloway, University of London.